-“Facing the beautiful glacier of the Sonnailles, Pralognan will certainly become one of those favourised sites which attract and house a multitude of tourists during the summer season.
-Positioned in a marvellous setting of glaciers, a best choice among the best for mountain hiking, forests, streams and magnificent meadows, this admirable site lacks nothing”.
+“Facing the beautiful glacier of the Sonnailles, Pralognan will certainly become one of those favoured sites which attract and house a multitude of tourists during the summer season.
+Positioned in a marvellous setting of glaciers, the best choice among the best for mountain hiking, forests, streams and magnificent meadows, this admirable site lacks nothing”.

 Pralognan derived from “pré éloigné” (far away meadows).
-It is an ancient site where shepherds led their herds through the green pastures that once covered the village’s area a long time ago.
+It is an ancient site where shepherds led their herds through the green pastures that once covered the village’s area for long ago.

 Nowadays, Pralognan-la-Vanoise has developed into one resort, characteristic of the French Alps, a place of entertainment for winter and summer alike.

-The resort is extremely attractive and offers pedestrian access to wonderful valley views with the Mont Bochor cable car.
-Sporting facilities abound with a climbing wall, ice skating, curling, swimming pool with water slides, fitness centre, tennis, pool tables and bowling.
+The resort is extremely attractive and offers pedestrian access to fantastic valley views with the Mont Bochor cable car.
+Sporting facilities include a climbing wall, ice skating, curling, swimming pool with water slides, fitness centre, tennis, pool tables and bowling.

 The Vanoise National Park in Savoie was the first national park created in France in 1963.
-It has an exceptional flora (more than 1,000 different species are indexed) and includes 28 villages from the area.
+It has exceptional flora (more than 1,000 different species are indexed) and includes 28 villages from the area.